News & Blog

 Provisions Apply to

-According to the proposal, the directive will not apply to all platform operators, but only to operators of so-called digital labour platforms.
+The directive will not apply to all platform operators, but only to operators of so-called digital labour platforms.
 This refers to platforms that are used to organize work of employees or self-employed people upon request of third parties (the actual recipients of the service).
-Recital 18 of the Proposed Directive mentions, for example, transport of persons or goods as services.
+Recital 20 of the directive mentions, for example, transport of persons or goods as services.

 Data Protection Relevance

 With reference to Art.
-88 GDPR, the Chapter III of the Proposed Directive contains some specific requirements for the processing of employee data in systems which are used to monitor, supervise or evaluate the work performance of the workers and automated decision-making systems which are used to take or support decisions that significantly affect the workers’ working conditions.
+88 GDPR in Recital 32 of the directive, the Chapter III of the directive contains some specific requirements for the processing of employee data in systems which are used to monitor, supervise or evaluate the work performance of the workers and automated decision-making systems which are used to take or support decisions that significantly affect the workers’ working conditions.

 Impact on Companies / Public Bodies